VehAnchor: Metadata-Free Metric Scale Recovery from Vehicle Cues in Aerial Imagery: METHOD

 The detector outputs a set of $N$ detections $\{(P_i, C_i)\}_{i=1}^N$, where $P_i$ is the longer side of the OBB in pixels and $C_i \in [0, 1]$ is the detection confidence score.
 Detections with $C_i < 0.1$ are discarded.

-For large remote sensing images (e.g., $4000 \times 4000$ pixels), we apply a tiling strategy: the image is divided into overlapping tiles, detection is run on each tile, and results are merged with non-maximum suppression to handle tile-boundary duplicates.
+For large remote sensing images (e.g., $4000 \times 4000$ pixels), we apply a tiling strategy: the image is divided into overlapping $1024 \times 1024$ tiles with 25\% overlap (stride 768~px), detection is run on each tile, and results are merged with oriented-box non-maximum suppression (IoU threshold 0.45) to handle tile-boundary duplicates.